esp/esp-js/ReadMe.md

 There are edge cases when you want an event to be processed immediately rather than going onto the backing queue.
 Typically this is the exception rather than the rule because you want all processors to first respond to the current event before moving to the next.

-Calling `router.executeEvent(eventType, event)` will immediately execute the events processors for the model currently being processed.
+Calling `router.executeEvent(eventType, event)` will immediately execute the event processors for the model currently being processed.
 Note that processors responding to executed events are not allowed to publish further events.
 Doing so could move the router too far forward so upon resumption of the prior event, the state isn't that which the processors would expect.